hkamran80/articles/markdown/articles/securing-your-digital-life.md

 ## Multi-factor Authentication

-Multi-factor authentication, also known as two-factor authentication, 2FA, or MFA, is where a user is required to enter two verification methods before authentication can proceed.
+Multi-factor authentication, also known as two-factor authentication, 2FA, or MFA, is where a user is required to enter two or more verification methods before authentication can proceed.
 You should enable multi-factor authentication on all your accounts, especially for those accounts that secure personal identifiable information (PII)[^4].
 Some key accounts that should absolutely be secured, even if you don't use MFA on